yazhinivenkatraman/ECE572_Summer2025_SecureText/assignment1/report_template.md

 ---

 ## 1. Introduction
+This report analyzes security and privacy vulnerabilities in the SecureText application, an intentionally insecure console-based messaging app.
+The primary focus is to identify fundamental security flaws, understand their implications, and lay the groundwork for secure design principles.
+The work done in this assignment will guide further tasks related to password storage and network message authentication.

 ### 1.1 Objective
 <!-- Describe the main objectives of this assignment -->
+To identify and document at least five major security and privacy vulnerabilities in the SecureText messenger application through manual testing and code analysis.

 ### 1.2 Scope
 <!-- Define what you implemented and what you focused on -->
+This report focuses on running and exploring the SecureText application and analyzing its vulnerabilities.
+Subsequent tasks on secure password storage and secure messaging will be completed later.

 ### 1.3 Environment Setup
 <!-- Briefly describe your development environment -->